-21. If the office of chairperson or deputy chairperson of Council becomes vacant before the expiry of the term of office for any reason, Council elects a successor at its subsequent meeting in terms of paragraph 20 for the remainder of the term.
+- 21. (1) If the office of chairperson or deputy chairperson of Council becomes vacant before the expiry of the term of office for any reason, Council elects a successor at its subsequent meeting in terms of paragraph 20 for the remainder of the term. - (2) The Chairperson may be re-elected provisionally subject to the reappointment or re-election of the Chairperson as a member of Council.